AIPowerGrid/system-core/FAQ.md

 **Yes!** Check the `api/v2/transfer` endpoint.

 Remember however that the Kudos is merely a prioritization mechanism, **not a currency**.
-The AI Horde are under no obligation to maintain Kudos totals or current rate of return, and we may tweak them to ensure more optimal operation of the system.
+The AI grid are under no obligation to maintain Kudos totals or current rate of return, and we may tweak them to ensure more optimal operation of the system.

 ### Can I sell my kudos?

 **NO!** Kudos is inherently valueless and we do not allow anyone exchanging kudos for money.
-Bypassing this requirement is an existential threat to the AI Horde.
+Bypassing this requirement is an existential threat to the AI grid.
 Please do not attempt to do this under the table. **If you exchange money for Kudos and we discover it, we might zero out your account and whoever you bought it from!**

 ### Is Kudos a cryptocurrency?

 **No!** Kudos is completely centralized and involved no blockchain tech whatsoever.
-The AI Horde is explicitly hostile to blockchain technologies and we will never integrate with any of them.
-Likewise, there is no way to convert kudos to anything other than favours benefiting the improvement of the AI Horde.
+The AI grid is explicitly hostile to blockchain technologies and we will never integrate with any of them.
+Likewise, there is no way to convert kudos to anything other than favours benefiting the improvement of the AI grid.

 ### Can I exchange kudos for cryptocurrencies?